-The Reference 3000 can function as a precision Zero Resistance Ammeter (ZRA).
-It maintains two metal samples at the same potential and measures the current flow between the samples.
+The Reference 3000 can function as a precision Zero-resistance Ammeter (ZRA), which maintains two metal samples at the same potential and measures the current flow between the samples.
 It can also measure the potential of the samples versus a reference electrode.

-The cell cable connections for ZRA mode are shown in Table 5-2.
-Note that the connections are very similar to those for the potentiostat and galvanostat modes.
-A second working electrode is substituted for the counter electrode and the Orange Counter Sense lead must be connected.
+The cell cable connections for ZRA mode are shown in Table 6-2.
+The connections are very similar to those for the potentiostat and galvanostat modes.
+A second working electrode is substituted for the counter electrode, and the Orange Counter Sense lead must be connected.